xFireHide/converter/README.md

    pip install -r requirements.txt
    ```

+The `video_converter` tool requires the `moviepy` library.
+It is listed in
+`requirements.txt`, so ensure all dependencies are installed before running the
+application.

 ## Environment Variables

 - `SECRET_KEY` – secret key used by Flask for sessions and CSRF protection.
 If not provided the application generates a random key on startup.